Statewide Enterprises, Inc. Qualifying Criteria (revised as of January 1, 2019)

 - 640 – 679 1 ½ months security deposit

-- No Hit 2 months deposit (assuming all other criteria have been met)
+- No Hit 2 months deposit (must meet all other criteria)

 Using a Co-Signer

 Some weaknesses in an application can be helped with a co-signer.
 A co-signer is someone who guarantees the agreement.
 In other words, they promise that if the tenant defaults in any part of the lease agreement, they will be financially responsible for whatever it takes to remedy the matter.
 If, for example, the tenant does not uphold their financial obligation, then a co-signer is also financially responsible for the balance.
 A co-signer can be used for applicants with low income, credit or both.
 To use a co-signer, the co-signer must complete the same application process as the main applicant.
 At the time the lease is signed the co-signer will be required to sign the lease as well.
-The co-signer will not be listed on the Lease Agreement as a tenant.
-Only a co-signer will a minimum FICO Score of 720 will reduce the applicant’s required security deposit and the reduction will only reduce an applicant’s increased security deposit by a half a month.
-However, a co-signer is not acceptable on any applicant that has a score below 560.
+The co-signer will not be listed on the Lease Agreement as a tenant, but rather as a guarantor of the Lease.